JamesHarrisonZa/DataStructures/README.md

 # DataStructures

 Currently very WIP
-My JavaScript implementation for the following datastructures.
-To improve my understanding of these fundementals.
+My JavaScript implementation of various data structures.
+To reinforce my understanding of these fundamentals.

 * LinkedList
 * BinaryTree